Patrick Tay: Political career

 Tay entered politics in the 2011 general election when he joined a five-member People's Action Party (PAP) team contesting in Nee Soon GRC.
-After the PAP team won with 58.4% of the vote against the Workers' Party, Tay became an elected Member of Parliament representing the Nee Soon East ward of Nee Soon GRC.
+After the PAP team won 58.4% of the vote against the Workers' Party (WP), Tay became an elected Member of Parliament representing the Nee Soon East ward of Nee Soon GRC.
 In 2014, Tay raised the concerns of PMEs and how the Budget could support them in terms of protection, progression, placement and privileges.
-In the 2016 debate on the President's address, Tay called for a PME dependency ratio (akin to those for S Passes and Work Permits) to be implemented for companies which have a weak Singaporean core and a weak commitment to creating a Singaporean core.

-During the 2015 general election, Tay switched to join the four-member PAP team contesting in West Coast GRC and they won with 78.57% of the vote against the Reform Party.
+During the 2015 general election, Tay was sent to West Coast GRC to join the four-member PAP team; they won 78.57% of the vote against the Reform Party (RP).
 Tay thus became a Member of Parliament for a second term, representing the Boon Lay ward of West Coast GRC.

+In the 2016 debate on the President's Address, Tay called for a PME dependency ratio, akin to those for S Passes and work permits, to be implemented for companies with a weak Singaporean core and a weak commitment to creating one.

-In the 2020 general election, Tay contested as a solo PAP candidate in Pioneer SMC and won with 61.98% of the vote against the Progress Singapore Party candidate Lim Cher Hong and independent candidate Cheang Peng Wah.
-Starting 11 July 2020, he became the Member of Parliament representing Pioneer SMC in the 14th Parliament.
+In the 2020 general election, Cedric Foo, the incumbent MP for Pioneer SMC, retired from politics; Tay was redeployed to contest the SMC.
+He won the contest with 61.98% of the vote against the Progress Singapore Party (PSP) candidate Lim Cher Hong and independent candidate Cheang Peng Wah.

+During the 2025 general election, Tay won reelection in Pioneer SMC the contest against PSP candidate Stephanie Tan.

+GPC appointments

-Throughout his first two terms in Parliament, Tay had been a member of the Government Parliamentary Committees (GPCs) for Manpower and Health (2011–2015), and Home Affairs and Law (2015–2020).
-He was also the chairman of the GPC for Manpower from 2015 to 2020.
+Throughout his first two terms in Parliament, Tay was a member of the Government Parliamentary Committees (GPCs) for Manpower and Health (2011–2015), and Home Affairs and Law (2015–2020).
+He was also the chairperson of the GPC for Manpower from 2015 to 2020.

 Awards

-Tay received the Good Service Medal from the Singapore Police Force in 2000 and the Public Service Medal in 2005.
+Tay received the Good Service Medal from the Singapore Police Force in 2000 and the Public Service Medal in 2005 for his community work.
 He also received the PAP Youth Service Medal and the 15 Years Community Long Service Award from the People's Association in 2007, and the Public Service Star in 2010.